Edmonton Budget: Deep Dive

 Where Did the Money Go?

 Savings followed two paths.
-In lean years (like 2021), they were used as a one-time response to the pandemic (holding taxes at 0%).
-In growth years, they were reallocated to fund new demands (population growth, climate action) without raising taxes further.
+In lean years, they were used as a one-time response to the pandemic.
+In growth years, they were reallocated to fund new demands without raising taxes further.

 Strategic Reality: Diminishing Returns The "low-hanging fruit" is gone.
-The City now faces a structural deficit where promised service levels exceed available budget.
+The City now faces a structural deficit.
 Further "savings" will likely require stopping services entirely, not just efficiency tweaks.

 What Taxes *Would* Be Without Savings